Office Hours for Spring 2017 :

 Sex Differences in College Majors and Early Occupational Attainment

 The main objective of this project is to identify the influences that account for sex differences in the career choices of young people at the transition to the labor force after attainment of a bachelor’s degree.
 Specific analyses have examined: (1) occupational attainment among a nationally representative sample of college-educated new labor force entrants in an attempt to understand why women continue to be employed disproportionately in relatively low-paying occupations, (2) sex differences in the utilization of educational capital, i.e., in the likelihood of entering an occupation that is substantively related to one's degree major, and (3) the causes and consequences of the observed sex differences in educational utilization.
-This research uses data from the 1993 and 2003 National Surveys of College Graduates and O*NET.
+This research uses data from the 1993 and 2003 National Surveys of College Graduates, O*NET, the National Longitudinal Study of the High School Class of 1972, the Baccalaureate and Beyond Longitudinal Study, and the 1995-2013 Surveys of Doctorate Recipients.

 The Impact of Racial Disparities in Mortality across the 20th Century (with Mary Jackman)